-CGEIT Domain 1: Framework for the Governance of Enterprise IT
+CGEIT Domain 1: Governance of Enterprise IT [updated 2021]

 Those working in enterprise IT responsible for managing, directing and supporting governance of IT have the option of gaining certifications to help advance their career.
 A leading certification for these information security professionals is Certified in Governance of Enterprise IT, or CGEIT.
 Hosted by ISACA, candidates hoping to earn this certification are required to pass an exam covering four CGEIT domains of knowledge.

 This article will detail the first of the CGEIT domains, Governance of Enterprise IT, and will explore the recent changes to the CGEIT certification exam and its three sub-topics — governance framework, technology governance and information governance.

 CGEIT is a certification for information security professionals in enterprise IT that want to distinguish their governance of enterprise IT knowledge and skills from the pack.
 More simply, this certification is for those that want to become certified in the governance of enterprise IT to help bring enterprise IT governance into an organization.

 Several changes to the CGEIT certification exam have kicked in, beginning in July 2020.
 These changes are:

 - CGEIT has shifted its focus from task statements to topic/knowledge areas (or sub-topics) in the outline of exam specifications.
 The new exam outline contains secondary task statements/activities in each of the four domains of knowledge that allow the candidate to apply the knowledge.

 - The sub-topics provide better organized knowledge and task statements in the domains.